 The Supplemental SERP is an unfunded supplemental retirement program for eligible employees.
-Mr. Burke is presently the only participant in the Supplemental SERP.
-The Supplemental SERP provides that, upon Mr. Burke attaining 60 years of age, he will be entitled to a lump sum amount equal to the present value of Mr. Burke's benefit (determined pursuant to the terms of the Supplemental SERP).
-If Mr. Burke terminates his employment voluntarily prior to age 60 or is terminated for cause, he will forfeit his benefits under the Supplemental SERP.
+As of the date of this Proxy Statement, there are no participants in the Supplemental SERP.
 See "Compensation Discussion and Analysis" above and "Severance and Change of Control Arrangements-Supplemental SERP" below for additional information.